-- The Florida Department of Transportation has hurricane information and evacuation routes on their website.
-Visit these web pages for assistance: floridadisaster.org/planprepare/disaster-preparedness-maps/ - If you may need assistance evacuating, check with your local government to see if any assisted evacuation programs or resources exist (e.g., New Orleans City-Assisted Evacuation Plan). - Evacuation plans should consider all members of a household, especially those with special health needs.
-Practice evacuation procedures annually and when major changes occur, like moving. - Make sure to know what your company's or organizational evacuation plan consists of. - Parents should learn their children's school evacuation plans and confirm where students will be held and for how long in the event of a disaster.
+- The Mississippi Department of Transportation has hurricane information and evacuation routes on their website.
+Visit these web pages for assistance: https://mdot.ms.gov/ - If you may need assistance evacuating, check with your local government to see if any assisted evacuation programs or resources exist (e.g., New Orleans City-Assisted Evacuation Plan). - E Evacuation plans should consider all members of a household, especially those with special health needs.
+Practice evacuation procedures annually and when major changes occur, like moving. - Make sure to know what your company's or organizational evacuation plan consists of. - Parents should learn their child's school's evacuation plans and confirm where students will be held and for how long in the event of a disaster.
 Parents should not drive to school to pick up their children unless directed to do so by school officials. - If needed, include special needs family members or those with limited mobility.
 If people with special health needs are with a care-provider, confirm that the care-provider has an evacuation plan.
-Also, you can contact your local/state government to see if a Special Needs Registry has a list of special needs shelters. snr.floridadisaster.org/Signin?ReturnUrl=%2f
+Also, you can contact your local/state government to see if a Special Needs Registry has a list of special needs shelters.